Back to Start

 Introduction

 You cannot give what you do not have.
 Shetland’s history is laced with instances of people (mainly kings) giving, or presumed to be giving, something they didn’t own.
-For a historian that is something to be explained away, for a lawyer it stops the process in its tracks.
+For a historian that is something to be simply recorded, for a lawyer it stops the process in its tracks.
 In law, something cannot be built on nothing.
 If an action is unlawful, anything that depends upon that action becomes null and void - as if it had never happened.

 * Most of what I say applies equally to Orkney, but there are important historical differences, so I confine my remarks mainly to Shetland.
 The crucial document upon which the Crown relies for its authority carries the same weight in each case.